NSF International Certifies First Automotive Recycler

 Pam’s Auto of St. Cloud, Minn., is the first business to attain automotive recycler certification from NSF International, the organization said.

-The auto parts distributor met all the requirements for NSF International automotive recycler certification, including traceability, labeling and grading.
+The auto parts distributor met all of the requirements for NSF International automotive recycler certification, including traceability, labeling and grading.

-PAM’s Auto also met the additional certification requirements for dismantling, stocking, sales and delivery and customer service.
+PAM’s Auto also met the additional certification requirements for dismantling, stocking, sales and delivery, and customer service.

 NSF International’s automotive recycler certification provides independent third-party confirmation that automotive recyclers meet federal, state and local recycler requirements.